hamrazsheikhi/Old-Projects2/calculator-single-file/README.md

-# 🧮 Simple Calculator

-This is a simple calculator built with HTML, CSS, and JavaScript.
-It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+# Projects Folder 📁

+Welcome to the Projects folder!
+This directory contains various projects created by Hamraz Sheikhi.

-## Features ✨
+## Description ℹ️

-- Responsive design with a sleek user interface.
-- Supports addition, subtraction, multiplication, and division operations.
-- Dynamic calculation display for both current input and result.
-- Clear button to reset the calculation.
+This folder serves as a repository for different projects developed by Hamraz Sheikhi.
+Each project focuses on different aspects of software development, including frontend, backend, and full-stack development.

-## How to Contribute 🤝
+## How to Use 🚀

+1. Clone or download this repository to your local machine.
+2. Navigate to the project folder you're interested in.
+3. Follow the instructions provided in the project's README.md file to set up and run the project.

+## Contribution Guidelines 🤝

-Contributions to this project are welcome!
-If you'd like to contribute, please follow these steps:
+Contributions to the projects in this folder are welcome!
+If you'd like to contribute, please follow the guidelines outlined in each project's README.md file.

-1. Fork the repository and create a new branch for your feature or bug fix.
-2. Make your changes and ensure they adhere to the project's coding style and guidelines.
-3. Test your changes thoroughly.
-4. Submit a pull request detailing your changes and the problem they solve.